mukundan-chariar1/CppMjStep/README.md

 ---

-Special thanks to Elad Sharony, who's [DiffMjStep](https://github.com/EladSharony/DiffMjStep) inspired this module.
+Special thanks to Elad Sharony, whose DiffMjStep inspired this module.
+Portions of this code are derived from DiffMjStep (link to original repo), which is MIT licensed.